z3i/gutenberg/README.md

 As you see, `books/introduction.md` can be loaded just using Mustache's `{{introduction}}` variable.
-So treat `structure.md` like you’d treat a bookcover for your book pages (I won't ever call it `bookcover`, I swear).
+So treat `structure.md` like you’d treat a bookcover for your book pages.

 And this is the default structure: